 In addition, I also selected long-term contracts made with major customers and randomly selected to read the contracts to consider the conditions relating to revenue recognition and made enquiries as to whether any side contracts were made directly with customers.
 I inquired with the management about the terms of and risks associated with these contracts relevant to revenue recognition and estimates of the delay penalties and possible loss.
 I made enquiries of responsible executives, gained an understanding of the Group's process to assess the percentage of completion and cost estimates for projects, compared estimates of project costs to the project budgets approved by authorised person.
 On a sampling basis, I examined relevant documents, considered the rationale for budget revisions, compared past estimates with actual project costs to assess the project management's competency in estimating project costs, and compared actual costs with supporting documents including testing the calculation of the percentage of completion based on actual costs incurred.
 I evaluated the possible losses on projects assessed by the management through an analysis of the ratio of actual cost incurred against cost estimates for projects for each significant cost component.
 I compared the percentage of completion or actual project progress with the timeframe specified in contracts.

-I inquired with the management and legal counsels of the Group relating to dispute of the projects delay as described in Note 32.6 to the consolidated financial statements, reviewed the Group s' legal opinions and the related supporting documents of work delivery and acceptance and the request for deadline extension that were used to support the estimation of the provisions for assessing the judgement exercised by the management in evaluating the probability of projects delay or estimate possible losses.
+I enquired with the management and legal counsels of the subsidiaries relating to dispute of the projects delay, reviewed the related supporting documents of work delivery and acceptance and the request for deadline extension that were used to support the estimation of the provisions for assessing the judgement exercised by the management in evaluating the probability of projects delay or estimate possible losses.
 I also examined the accounting transactions related to revenue recognition that were recorded through journal vouchers, in order to detect any irregularities.
-Moreover, I reviewed the disclosures made in the notes to the financial statements with respect to the basis of revenue recognition and the estimation of possible losses.
+Moreover, I reviewed the disclosures made in the notes to the financial statements with respect to the basis of revenue recognition and the estimation of delay penalties and possible losses.